Manas-kishore/Manas-kishore/README.md

 - 👋 Hi, I’m @Manas-kishore
 - 👀 I’m interested in Ethical Hacking, Programming
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on My Next Project K.L.A.W
+- 💞️ I’m looking to collaborate on My Next Project bliz where i am creating a artificial inteligence of and iq level of an normal human

 <!---
 Manas-kishore/Manas-kishore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.